Adisakkti/Project_3_SportTopic_Categorizer/README.md

 ![alt text](Pictures/distribution.png)

 **Objective:**
 1. Build a robust text classification model capable of accurately predicting the topic of a post as either basketball or football.
 2. Identify key features and characteristics within the text data that contribute to accurate classification.
 3. Evaluate the model's performance on a comprehensive test set to ensure generalization.

 ## Problem Statement
 In an online community platform, users often engage in discussions across a wide range of topics.
 However, with an increasing volume of content, it becomes challenging for users to navigate and find posts that align with their specific interests.
-To address this issue, we aim to develop a text classification model that can accurately categorize posts into one of two categories: "Basketball" and "Football".
+To address this issue, we aim to develop a text classification model that can accurately categorize posts into one of two categories: "Basketball" and "Football"

 **Questions:**
 1. How can we effectively differentiate between posts related to basketball and football?